lino-framework/book/docs/specs/vat.rst

 subject to value-added tax (VAT).

 Applications to be used only outside the European Union might use :mod:`lino_xl.lib.vatless` instead.

-The modules :mod:`lino_xl.lib.vatless` and :mod:`lino_xl.lib.vat` can
-theoretically both be installed though obviously this wouldn't make sense.
+Though this plugin might become deprecated.
+The modules :mod:`lino_xl.lib.vatless` and :mod:`lino_xl.lib.vat` can theoretically both be installed though obviously this wouldn't make sense.

 Applications using this plugin will probably also install one of the national implementations for their VAT declarations